dp-rho/GPUrun/README.md

 # Use different number of iterations
 niters <- 500000

-# Use different initial values in vector
+# Use different initial values in vector, and different sized vector
-my_vec <- 1:100000
+my_vec <- 1:500000

 # Call the previously compiled commands
 GPUrun::run_commands(compiled_expr_ex, environment())